 The Active Goodness of God

-You must challenge this kind of misguided thinking must.
+You must challenge this kind of misguided thinking.
 Two specific and core Christian teachings are missing in the cynic’s world view.

 - The chief end of man is to glorify God–to make His name great in all the world.